eaglelandsonce/AZ-104/index.md

-# AZ-104 MICROSOFT AZURE ADMINISTRATOR
+# AZ-104: Microsoft Azure Administrator

 ### Description
 In this hands on course you will cover managing Azure identities and governance; implementing and managing storage; deploying and managing Azure compute resources; configuring and managing virtual networking; and monitoring and backing up Azure resources.
 To complete this course you will need to have a free installation of Azure.
 At the completion of each lab be careful to delete your created resources to avoid any potential charges.